It’s easy to think that the most expensive WordPress hosting provider will give you:

 Don’t believe me?

-According to Google, by improving the speed of my site by just 1 second, I could actually make an extra $28,464 every year!
+According to Google, by improving the speed of my site by just 1 second, I could make an extra $28,464 every year!

 Testing The Best WordPress Hosts